api-haus/voxelMeshFramework/docs/grid_fixed_size_implementation_plan.md

     - `EntityMeshColliderAttachment { attachTo = meshCollider }`
     - `EntityGameObjectTransformAttachment { attachTo = chunkGO.transform }`
   - Add `ChunkHybridReady` tag to prevent re-instantiation.
+  - Before applying mesh/collider updates on the main thread, call `VoxelJobFenceRegistry.CompleteAndReset(chunk)` to ensure all scheduled work for that chunk has finished.
 - Notes:
   - Rely on Unity’s Transform parenting to propagate the grid transform to chunk GOs (no ECS→GO transform sync needed).
   - On destruction, `LinkedEntityGroup` handles chunk entity lifetime; the managed system should destroy corresponding GOs if needed (or rely on parent GO destruction).